-This video is approximately five minutes in length.
-For more information about the Cambridge Center of Chesapeake College please go here.
+This video is approximately seven minutes in length.
+For more information about Chesapeake College please go here.